-Level 1: Mandatory Expellable Offense with No School Principal Discretion

-The Principal will immediately suspend and recommend for expulsion any student who commits a "Non-Discretionary Expellable Offense" listed above while on campus or while attending a school sponsored event, including but not limited to athletic events, school plays and school dances:

-Level 2: Offenses Subject to Principal Discretion
+□ Level 1: Mandatory Expellable Offense with No Principal Discretion Principal will immediately suspend and recommend for expulsion any student who commits a "Non-Discretionary Expellable Offense" listed above while on campus or while attending a school sponsored event, including but not limited to athletic events, school plays and school dances: □ Level 2: Offenses Subject to Principal Discretion The School Director shall recommend a student's expulsion if he or she determines that the student committed a "Non-Discretionary Suspension Offense" listed above at any time.

-The School Principal shall recommend a student's expulsion if he or she determines that the student committed a "Non-Discretionary Suspension Offense" listed above at any time, including but not limited to, while on school grounds, while going to or coming from school, during the lunch period, whether on or off campus; and during or while going to or coming from a school sponsored activity, unless the Director also determines that expulsion is inappropriate due to the particular circumstance.
+student committed a "Non-Discretionary Suspension Offense" listed above at any time, including but not limited to, while on school grounds, while going to or coming from school, during the lunch period, whether on or off campus; and during or while going to or coming from a school sponsored activity, unless the Director also determines that expulsion is inappropriate due to the particular circumstance.
 Note: Serious physical injury is defined as "injury that requires substantial risk of death; extreme physical pain; protracted and obvious disfigurement; or protracted or impairment of function of a bodily member, organ, or mental faculty."

-Level 3: Offenses Subject to Principal's Discretion The Principal has discretion to recommend or not recommend expulsion when s/he determines that a student has committed a "Discretionary Suspension Offense" at any time, including but not limited to, while on school grounds, while going to or coming from school, during the lunch period, whether on or off campus; and during or while going to or coming from a school sponsored activity.
+■ Level 3: Offenses Subject to Principal's Discretion

+The Principal has discretion to recommend or not recommend expulsion when s/he determines that a student has committed a "Discretionary Suspension Offense" at any time, including but not limited to, while on school grounds, while going to or coming from school, during the lunch period, whether on or off campus; and during or while going to or coming from a school sponsored activity.

-To expel students for any expellable offense listed above, the Principal must provide evidence of one of the following findings:
+To expel students for any expellable offense listed above the Principal must provide evidence of one of the following findings: